ezraroi/Human-AI-Collab/output/concepts.md

 These phenomenological markers are the easiest way to detect Alpha engagement in real time.
 ### Sₑ Dependency (Qualitative Energy Constraint)
-Alpha-Function draws heavily on Sₑ — the system’s emotional capacity to tolerate frustration, uncertainty, and disruption.
+Alpha-Function draws heavily on **Sₑ** — the system’s emotional capacity to tolerate frustration, uncertainty, and disruption.
-- **High Sₑ:** Alpha can hold tension long enough to metabolize beta-elements.
+- High Sₑ: Alpha can hold tension long enough to metabolize beta-elements.
-- **Low Sₑ:** Alpha collapses into avoidance, symbolic bypass, or manic acceleration.
+- Low Sₑ: Alpha collapses into avoidance, symbolic bypass, or manic acceleration.
-- **Sₑ depletion:** requires recovery periods (Touch Grass Protocol) to restore metabolic capacity.
+- Sₑ depletion: requires recovery periods (**Touch Grass Protocol**) to restore metabolic capacity.

-Sₑ is not a measurable quantity; it is a qualitative limit on how deeply Alpha can process material.
+Sₑ is not a measurable quantity; it is a qualitative limit on how deeply Alpha can process material *(physiological proxies may track constraints, but are not equivalent to Sₑ).*
 ### Wiring (Relations)
 - **Part Of:** Integrated Circuit Board (Axis B architecture)
-- **Requires:** As-If Body Loop for **C1 ↔ C2 coupling capability**; sufficient Sₑ for frustration tolerance
+- **Requires:** As-If Body Loop for **C1 ↔ C2 coupling** capability; sufficient **Sₑ** for frustration tolerance
 - **Counteracted By:** PSB (when Alpha-Function is bypassed)
 - **Constrained By:** Axis A (Category Error increases vulnerability and PSB risk by making the relational stance invalid)
 - **Feeds:** Recursive Metabolic Loop